thelightdesigner/ScuffedWalls/Functions.md

    toBeat:10
    appendTechnique:2
    lightType:1,3,0
-   converttoprops: true
-   propfactor: 1
    converttorainbow: true
    rainbowfactor:1
  ```

 # AppendToAllWallsBetween
-adds on custom noodle data to walls between the function time and endtime
+adds on custom noodle data to walls between the function time and endtime (toBeat)

  - toBeat: float
  - appendTechnique: int(0-2)
+ - onTrack: string, only appends to notes on this track
  - generic custom data

   Example